Compliance is no longer just a checkbox—it’s a moving target.

 How can MFT help your organization manage compliance?

-Managed File Transfer can help reduce risk drastically for data integration between applications, external trading partners, and services by consolidating all the data communication to secure, automated, and reliable exchanges.
+Managed File Transfer (MFT) can help reduce risk drastically for data integration between applications, external trading partners, and services by consolidating all the data communication to secure, automated, and reliable exchanges.

 “It’s easier than ever for us to monitor our compliance with stringent information security requirements,” says Matt Miller, IT Business Analyst at Textron.
 “For example, we have a Sentinel report to track certificates that are nearing expiry, which helps us ensure we’re always following the latest security standards.”

-This responsibility of adhering to compliance needs doesn’t belong to any single solution in a large ecosystem.
+Note: This responsibility of adhering to compliance needs doesn’t belong to any single solution in a large ecosystem.
 It is not enough to be compliant on MFT and ignore the rest of the applications, and vice versa.

 A top biopharmaceutical company faced a similar challenge with proliferation of low-security tools such as email, public cloud services, and other custom-built point-to-point connections for sharing critical research data amongst stakeholders and researchers during the medical trials phase.